wooiseong/sleepPower-project/README.md

 7. Deployment&nbsp; (&nbsp;Vercel&nbsp;)
 8. Code check&nbsp; (&nbsp;husky + lint-staged&nbsp;)

+## Bugs/Future plans
+1. The large circle of customized cursor (plugin-GSAP) is not appeared during the first load of this project, until the page is refreshed.
+I will figure it out or change another cursor animation.

 ## Installation
 Please follow the instructions to get a copy of this project.